 By being on the same page with your partner on what you want to accomplish with the meeting, you will avoid awkward miscommunication during the final stage of the meeting.
 Don’t just say, “We want them to buy this.”
 Be specific and have a realistic goal, e.g.:

-- If you’re meeting someone for the first time, an effective goal is to get a second meeting.
+- If you’re meeting someone for the first time, a good goal is a second meeting.

 - Another goal that works well is to learn something personal about the buyer.